fkie-cad/Logprep/doc/source/user_manual/execution.rst

 Before running either the HTTP or Kafka event generation process, ensure that the required environment is set up as described in :doc:`../examples/compose`.

-Start the necessary environment using the following command:
+Start the required environment with the following command:

 .. code-block:: bash